tjkenmate/MCOverhaul/README.txt

 -- Minecraft Overhaul --
 A mod for improving the Minecraft experience. :D

-The latest compiled builds are available in build/libs/
+The latest compiled builds are available in the root (main) directory as "MC Overhaul-X.Y.Z.jar"